TLD

 Choosing the Right TLD:

 When selecting a TLD, consider the target audience, purpose, and credibility.
-For example, a global e-commerce store might choose .com
+For example, a global e-commerce store might choose .com, while a local business might benefit from a ccTLD like .no.

 Fun Fact: